AlickH/Mac-Fullscreen-Video-Trigger/README.md

 # Mac-Fullscreen-Video-Trigger
-A userscript to toggle menubar show or not when online video in fullscreen mode or not
+A userscript to toggle menubar show or not in Fullscreen mode when online video is fullscreen or not

 Use with these two shortcut